1. Preface

 }

-Let’s try to connect against the web socket endpoint without a client certificate.
-This should lead to an error.
+Attempt to connect to the web socket endpoint without a client certificate.

 <html>